sparq-ai/search-client-js/README.md

 ```

 - `skip` is used to ignore results and count defines how many results you want to fetch.

 `.skip(<skip-value>)`       //default 0
 `.count(<value>)`           //default 30

 - `facetCount`: Defines the number of items you want to show for a defined facet.
 Default count value for facets is set as 100.

 `.facetCount(<value>)`      //default 100

 - `sort`: It can be used to further sort the results.
 For example - Price Low to High would display results starting from low price value to high.

 `.sort(f1,f2,f3,...)`

-- `typoTolerance(<value>)`    //default 1
-`typoTolerance`: Results with typos can also be shown in search results.
+- `typoTolerance`: Results with typos can also be shown in search results.
 By deafult, search queries with only 1 typo would be fetched.

+`typoTolerance(<value>)`    //default 1

-Results
+## Results

 ```
 {